Learn how to make Cinnamon Donut Muffins from scratch. Sky-high muffins covered in sweet cinnamon sugar that taste JUST like a hot cinnamon donut.

-- Spoon out the mixture into your prepared tin.
-Bake for 5 minutes before turning down the heat 160 C (320 F) and baking for a further 10-12 minutes (this will depend on your oven) or until a knife inserted into the middle comes out clean.
-The initial high heat of the oven will help the muffins to rise quickly, creating those lovely domed tops.
+- Spoon out the muffin mixture into your prepared tin.
+Bake muffins for 5 minutes before turning down the heat to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 10-12 minutes.

-- Mix together the sugar and cinnamon.
-Then melt the butter in the microwave.
-While the muffins are still warm brush them with melted butter and roll them in the cinnamon sugar mix.
+- Mix together sugar and cinnamon.
+While the muffins are still warm brush the tops and sides with melted butter and roll them in the cinnamon sugar mix.
 Leave muffins to cool completely on a cooling rack.

 Buttermilk: If you don’t have any buttermilk, you can use your own by adding 1 tablespoon of white vinegar or fresh lemon juice to 1 cup of full fat or whole milk.
 Leave for a few minutes before using as normal.